TAPE Inc.

-Television and Production Exponents, Incorporated (also known as TAPE, Inc. or simply TAPE) is a Philippine television production company.
+Television and Production Exponents, Incorporated (also known as TAPE, Inc. or simply TAPE) was a Philippine television production company.
 It was founded in 1981 by Romeo Jalosjos Sr. and Antonio "Tony" Tuviera.

 After the last episode of Tahanang Pinakamasaya, the company laid off 130 of their employees.
 In line with a corporate restructuring, the company later announced plans for a return to TV and online production.

+On November 24, 2025, it was reported to have permanently ceased its operations, with most of the former assets and operations were acquired by and folded into APT Entertainment, a company which also run by Tuviera, whereas the pre-May 31, 2023 Eat Bulaga! libraries were acquired by Tito Sotto, Vic Sotto and Joey de Leon's new company, TVJ Productions (a joint venture with MediaQuest).
+Agila content was then sold to ABS-CBN Studios.